 About Dahlia Hill

 Dahlia Hill in Midland Michigan is a Public Garden.
 Another reason to visit the garden is that it is created by local volunteers.
 Coincidently, this location includes eight terraces planted yearly and it seems like maybe over 3,000 dahlias.
 This location is free for the public to tour therefore you must consider enjoying it year-round.
 Garden sculptures are viewable year-round even though the dahlias typically bloom mid to late summer.
 Artist Charles Breed who unfortunately passed away in June 2018 has a working studio and museum on location.

 Video Slide How Of Dahlia Hill In Bloom

 Below is a video featuring some of the many images I took at the Dahlia Hill Public Garden the day I visited in late August.
 I hope you enjoy the presentation.
 I will share the names of the dahlias in a later post.

 My videos can be found on my Bren Haas Channel if you are having a hard time viewing them on my site.
 Please be sure to subscribe to my YouTube if you are a user.
 Find me on YouTube by adding @brenhaas.

 Below you can click over to Google Maps for driving directions.
 I highly recommend allowing a full day to enjoy each dahlia variety and the sculptures featured in this garden.

 First of all, Are you a dahlia fan?
+I share many more garden tours on My Site.
 Connect with me likewise with any questions about dahlias or share your story about dahlia hill.
 Furthermore, you are welcome to leave a detailed message on my contact page featured on this website hence I will return with a message.